 Questions about the program?

-CONTACT Johan Chen, Project Manager, Knowledge Mobilization, at
+CONTACT Johan Chen, Project Manager, Knowledge Mobilization

 Organizations face many barriers to sourcing, testing, and adopting innovations (e.g., products, programs, or services) that can improve the quality of care and quality of life of those they serve.